RakhithJK/PHPMailer-wiki/Using-Gmail-with-XOAUTH2.md

 This is what we did all this work for: this value is what you need to perform XOAUTH2 authentication when connecting to Gmail's SMTP server.

-I have shown the real values used in this example, but this Client ID has now been deleted so it won't work any more - you must generate your own!
+I have shown the real values used in this example, but this Client ID has now been deleted so it won't work any more (the ability to do this is an OAuth feature) - you must generate your own!

 ##Configure your email script